mtceballos/SIRENAdoc/SIRENAfunctions.rst

     - Processing each record
         - Information has been read by blocks (with nrows per block)
         - Just in case the last record has been filled out with 0's :math:`\Rightarrow` Last record discarded
+        - Convert to the resistance space if necessary
         - To avoid taking into account the pulse tails at the beginning of a record as part of a pulse-free interval
         - Low-pass filtering
    	- Differentiate